Santarém, Pará: Geography

 Santarém is bordered by the Amazon and the Tapajós rivers.
 Both run along many kilometers in the front of the city, side by side, without mixing.
-Amazon's milky colored water carries sediment from the Andes in the East, while the Tapajós's water is somewhat warmer and has a deep-blue tone.
+Amazon's milky colored water carries sediment from the Andes in the West, while the Tapajós's water is somewhat warmer and has a deep-blue tone.
 This phenomenon is called "The meeting of the waters" by the locals.

 Climate

 Santarém has a tropical monsoon climate not subject to significant changes in temperatures due to its proximity to the equator.
 The average annual temperature varies between 25º and 28 °C, with a relative humidity of 86%.
 During the year the average rainfall is of about 2150 mm, which becomes more intense during the wet season that spans from November to July when the average monthly rainfall varies from 75 to 395 mm.
 The dry season spans from August through October, in this season the lowest rainfall is recorded which troughs at 31 mm.